mongodb/docs/source/core/replication.rst

 Given a three node replica set, with member "``_id``" values of:
-``0``, ``1``, and ``2``, use the following sequence of operations in the :option:`mongo` shell to modify node priorities:
+``0``, ``1``, and ``2``, use the following sequence of operations in the :program:`mongo` shell to modify node priorities:

 .. code-block:: javascript